EddyVerbruggen/cordova-plugin-googleplus/README.md

 7. [Changelog](#7-changelog)
 8. [License](#8-license)

+## << --- Cordova Registry Warning [iOS]

+****Installing this plugin directly from Cordova Registry results in Xcode using a broken `GoogleOpenSource.framework` and `GooglePlus.framework`, this is because the current publish procedure to NPM breaks symlinks [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
+Please install the plugin through a locally cloned copy or re-add the frameworks to Xcode after installation.****

+## ------------------------------------------ >>

 ## 1. Description

 This plugin allows you to log on with your Google account on iOS and Android.